Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Sharing the Asset Message (Part II)

-The second day of the training will prepare community members and groups to deliver a variety of asset-building messages to multiple audiences.
+The second training day will prepare community members and groups to deliver various asset-building messages to multiple audiences.
 This workshop will help participants:

 * Note: This is a two-day training; participants must attend both training days to receive credit.